What is P20 WIN?

 Can state agencies share data without the consent of the parent or individual?

-Information identifying individuals such as name or date of birth (DOB) are not retained beyond the time that it takes to conduct a match between data sets.
-Before analysis, student records are stripped of the same identifying information (e.g. name, DOB).
-The redacted student record containing education information is retained only for the duration of the analysis as approved and specified in the Data Sharing Agreement that governs the specific data request.
-The standard time period for an evaluation is typically one year.
+Personally identifying information such as name or date of birth (DOB) are not retained beyond the time that it takes to conduct a match between data sets.
+Before analysis, individual records are stripped of the identifying information (e.g. name, DOB).
+The redacted record containing relevant information is retained only for the duration of the analysis as approved and specified in the Data Sharing Agreement.

 How are data shared?